RUSA will adopt a Business Plan to document fiscal strategies for the division that will focus and direct efforts. These strategies will:

 You might offer to:

-Use the company's name on the program brochure, publications, Web site, etc.,
+Use the company's name on the program brochure, publications, Web site or social media;

 Unexpended funds allocated to a committee, section or section-level committee of RUSA for a special project or a specific purpose shall revert to RUSA.
 Income derived from publications, preconferences, institutes or other ventures conducted by RUSA committees, sections or section-level committees shall be the property of the division.
 Source: RASD Board, June 1992; reaffirmed by RUSA Executive Committee, October, 2006